AgentE382/pdr/tutorials/09-c/index.md

 This is a type definition for an object-oriented doubly-linked list class in C.  `list_item_t` contains a pointer to a `void` type.
 In other words, it can point to anything, so if we want to do sorted insert, we need a comparison function, just as in `qsort()`.
 Furthermore, if we destroy the list, we probably want the data contained in it to be returned to the heap.
 If that requires a only shallow delete, `free()` can be passed to the constructor, otherwise, a destructor for the stored type must be passed.
 If the list is not to be sorted, or if the data is not to be destroyed with the list, one or both of compare and delete_datum can be `NULL`.

-Note that, for the exercise below, you need not implement object-oriented C code; your code can be pure C.
+Note that, for the exercise below, you need not implement object-oriented C code; your code can be imperative C.

 ------------------------------------------------------------